Infineon/StreamGen/README.md

 - results in unrealistic scenarios
 - offers limited insight into distributions and their evolution
-- not extendable to scenarios with less constraints on the stream properties
+- not extendable to scenarios with fewer constraints on the stream properties

 To answer different research questions in the field of CL, researchers need knowledge and control over: